halmasieh/jarvis_data_eng_HomaAlmasieh/python_data_analytics/README.md

 </p>

-As you observe in the above graph, the customers in the category of Champion and loyal customers are extremely loyal and responsible for the large portion of the company revenue, therefore, they are highly valuable, and they should be taken into consideration to keep them engaged by providing them more rewards.
+As you observe in the above graph, the customers in the category of Champion and loyal customers are extremely loyal and responsible for the large portion of the company revenue.
+Therefore, they are highly valuable, and they should be taken into consideration to keep them engaged by providing them more rewards.
-In addition, the company needs to spend time for engaging the Can't lose and New customers categories.
+In addition, the company needs to spend time for engaging the Can't Lose and New Customers categories.

 # Improvements
-- List three improvements that you want to do if you got more time
+- Add more features to the dataset which affect the customer segmentation such as seasonal or occasional choices
+- Create machine learning models to predict the behavior of the customers, sales growth and the company's revenue in the future
+- Use the most updated data and larger samples to perform more accurate analysis